dotnetway/dotnetway.github.io/_posts/2019-11-03-Implementing strategy pattern with autofac.markdown

 ---
-layout: post
 title: "Implementing strategy pattern with autofac."
 date: 2019-11-03 18:49:31 +0100
-categories: Autofac Strategy DesignPatterns
+categories:
-comments: true
+  - blog
+tags:
+  - c#
+  - design patterns
 ---

 When we implement the parton strategy we usually have a dictionary with an enumerated type that corresponds to the types of strategy to be used as a key and as a value the types that implement the strategy interface that will be implemented by all types of strategy.